himharsh1997/aws-certification-notes/README.md

 - ECS tasks(managed by ECS itself) - HTTP.
 - Lamabda functions - HTTP request is transalated into a JSON event.
 - Prvate IPs.

+## Network loadBalancer
+- Layer 4 of osi model.
+- Latency ~100ms
+- Forward TCP and UDP traffic to your instances.
+- Handle millions of requests per second.
+Mean very high performance.
+- Has one static IP per AZ, and supports assigning Elastic IP(helpfull for whitelisting specific IP).
+It is different from CLB, ALB who have static hostname but not static IP.
+- Used for extreme performance, TCP or UDP traffic.
+- Not in free tier.